What is depth perception?

 How do we see in 3d?

-Because of the spacing of the eyes, each eye collects a sightly different picture of the surroundings.
+Because of the spacing of the eyes, each eye collects a slightly different picture of the surroundings.
 The brain then puts these two pictures together in a process called “fusion” where one image is made.
-The differences in the pictures allow for three dimensional vision.
+The differences in the pictures allow for three-dimensional vision.

 Assessing depth perception

 A simple tool called the Randot Stereo Test may be used in the optometry office as a quick measure of depth perception.
 A test involving lining up two sticks at a distance called the Howard-Dolman test is also a way to assess depth perception.
 Assessing depth assessment could be helpful as reduced stereopsis was found to be common in older patients with falls (1) along with reduced acuity.
-Again, the necessity for eye exams can not be overstated for al populations.
+Again, the necessity for eye exams cannot be overstated for all populations.

 Monocular Depth Perception

 What if there is only vision in one eye?
 The brain will learn monocular cues for depth that will allow for the person to safely function, drive and even play sports.
 Brains are amazing!!